kx1t/planefence/README.md

 # PlaneFence
-Collection of scripts using Socket30003 logs to create a list of aircraft that fly low over your location Copyright 2020 by Ramon F. Kolb - Licensed under GPL3.0 - see separate license file.
+Collection of scripts using Socket30003 logs to create a list of aircraft that fly low over your location.
+Copyright 2020 by Ramon F. Kolb - Licensed under GPL3.0 - see separate license file.

 For an example, see http://ramonk.net/planefence

+This documentation is for PlaneFence v3.0.
+For a summary of changes since v1, see at the end of this document.
+(There was no publicly released PlaneFence v2.)

 ## Attributions, inclusions, and prerequisites